Neurological Institute Outcomes

 Disease Modifying Therapy Use and Screening for Side Effects in People With MS

-Disease modifying therapies (DMTs) are used to prevent disease activity and disability progression in MS patients but can cause side effects that may lead to treatment dissatisfaction.² Consistent screening for side effects allows clinicians to quickly identify and address issues.
+Disease modifying therapies (DMTs) are used to prevent disease activity and disability progression in MS patients but can cause side effects that may lead to dissatisfaction with treatment.² Consistent screening for side effects allows clinicians to quickly identify and address issues.
 A dialogue between clinicians and their patients can improve DMT continuation and adherence.
-In 2021, of the 2551 Mellen Center patients on a DMT, 77.6% (N = 1981) were screened for DMT side effects.
-(Measure 2)

 DMT = disease modifying therapy